 WHEREAS, WFP’s ability to furnish the transportation services proposed is contingent upon WFP receiving the necessary regulatory authorizations to provide the services and to construct and operate the facilities, under terms and conditions satisfactory to WFP; and

-WHEREAS, prior to applying for certification from the FERC needed to begin the development and construction of the Western Frontier Pipeline Project, WFP requires firm and binding precedent agreements from parties that will transport gas through the Western Frontier Pipeline Project; and
+WHEREAS, Williams has a pipeline project that is designed to transport natural gas supplies from Wyoming and Colorado to markets in the mid-continent.
+The project will include the installation of approximately 400 miles of 30-inch diameter pipeline and a new compressor station with approximately 13,000 horsepower located north of Greeley, Colorado.
+The new pipeline will start at the compressor station and run southeast across Colorado through the southwest corner of Kansas and into the panhandle of Oklahoma (the Western Frontier Pipeline Project); and prior to applying for certification from the FERC needed to begin the development and construction of the Western Frontier Pipeline Project, WFP requires firm and binding precedent agreements from parties that will transport gas through the Western Frontier Pipeline Project.

 WHEREAS, WFP and Shipper have agreed upon the firm transportation of natural gas as more fully described in this Precedent Agreement and in the firm transportation agreement attached as Appendix A, subject to the fulfillment of the conditions set forth therein and in this Precedent Agreement; and